avucic/code_challange/README.md

 ## Getting stared

-Run command from the root of the directorj
+Run command from the root of the directory

 ```bash
 ./pizzabot '5x3 (1,3) (4,4)'